Italy/ 4. Current issues in cultural policy development and debate

 - a general rethinking of the existing relationship between economics, culture, art, territory and tourism, in order to better finalise public funding to the cultural field; and

-- implementation of fiscal and management strategies aimed at raising additional resources for culture from local governments and from the private sector.
+- implementation of fiscal strategies aimed at raising additional resources for culture from local governments and from the private sector.

-For the centre-right government re-elected in 2008, the key priorities for cultural policies were outlined before the Parliament by Minister Sandro Bondi:
+For Sandro Bondi, Minister of the centre-right government re-elected in 2008, the key priorities for cultural policies have been:

-- to safeguard and enhance the Italian heritage and landscape through the implementation of the recently modified Heritage Codex (see chapter 5.3.3);
+- to safeguard and enhance the Italian heritage and landscape by implementing the recently modified Heritage Codex (see chapter 5.3.3);

-- to give a strong boost to contemporary arts (visual arts, architecture, music, performing arts and literature);
+- to give a strong boost to contemporary arts;

 - to reform legislation on the performing arts and the lyric foundations; and, again